enioka/flowbox-spec/description.rst

 When performing a synchronous call on another application, an agent may need to forward (or issue) a synchronous call on another agent.
 Synchronous calls are not multiplexed.

-* Call service : this is the request send to another agent
+* Call service : this is the request sent to another agent
 * Answer service : service & response of previous.

 Asynchronous calls relaying
 ---------------------------
+Asynchronous payloads processing, handles both push and pull of payloads, and involves notification propagation along the way back to the sender
 * Push payloads : to push flows from an agent message store to another agent message store.
 This push can handle messages, or files (possibly only by reference).
 For efficiency, multiple payloads may